-The whole staff team had annual appraisals.
+The dental nurse and practice manager had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.
 The provider supported and encouraged staff to complete CPD.